WebAuthn quick start: Android SDK

 Step 1: Configure your app

-To integrate with Transmit, you'll need to configure an application.
+To integrate with Mosaic, you'll need to configure an application.
 From the Applications page, create a new application or use an existing one.

 From the application settings: